LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

        ![image](https://user-images.githubusercontent.com/69487009/155013749-0e22d23b-4d01-4e3a-b253-374171d38ae2.png)

   2. If you are power throttling in-game, lower voltage by 25 mV and retest.
 Once you are satisfied with temperatures and are not power throttling, you have found the optimum voltage.
-25 mV is an arbitrary baseline value and can be changed to larger or smaller increments if desired.
+25 mV is an arbitrary baseline value and can be changed to larger or smaller increments.

      1. Lowering voltage by 25 mV means that you will be at 875 mV from 900 mV, and your curve should look like this: